niplav/site/text_reviews.md

 ### What We Owe The Future (William MacAskill, 2022)

-Preceded by a [superior book with the same topic](https://www.goodreads.com/book/show/50485582-the-precipice);
+Preceded by a [superior book on the same topic](https://www.goodreads.com/book/show/50485582-the-precipice);
 this one is sleeker, less filled with random interesting facts, less scientific, less exuberant in its prose.
-I enjoyed the introduction of the [SPC framework](https://forum.effectivealtruism.org/topics/spc-framework) (though that might be also a flaw, unlike with [ITN](https://forum.effectivealtruism.org/topics/itn-framework) I haven't even seen anyone else pay lip service to SPC…), found the alleged first popular introduction to population axiology cute, and liked the chapters on stagnation.
+I enjoyed the introduction of the [SPC framework](https://forum.effectivealtruism.org/topics/spc-framework) (though it may be relegated to the dutsbin — unlike with [ITN](https://forum.effectivealtruism.org/topics/itn-framework) I haven't even seen anyone else pay lip service to it…), found the alleged first popular introduction to population axiology cute, and liked the chapters on stagnation.

 But honestly?
 I enjoyed the research that led to those chapters more than the chapters in the book themselves (especially [Rodriguez